List of Boy Meets World characters: Eric Matthews

 During the interim between the events of Boy Meets World and the sequel series Girl Meets World, Eric moves upstate, and is elected mayor of [the fictional] St. Upidtown, on the Quebec border.
 By his own admission, he has no understanding whatsoever of the town's political problems, but the electorate trust him because of his handling of their personal issues.
-Topanga intentionally mispronounces the municipality's name by disregarding the period and space, thus rendering it "Stupidtown".